 Michael: You sound like Reagan.

 JFK: Thank you.

 I like this extract because of how much insight it gives you into David Zucker’s mindset.
 Why would the US need to comply by UN resolutions?
 You get your opinions from a movie, which makes you an idiot!
-Now watch my movie and change your opinions.
+Now watch my movie and get your opinions.

 I say Christmas Past, he’s also the Ghost of Christmas Alt-Present and Christmas Sort-Of Future.
 It’s hard to explain but I’ll get to it.
 He floats in and out over the course of the next 50 minutes.

 Where does he take us to first?
 What is the best way to go about convincing our hero the error of his ways?
 Rational debate maybe?
+Subtle use of metaphor?

 Not only is this film pro-war, it is anti-diplomacy.
 This scene is an extended comparison of THE MUNICH AGREEMENT to ALL INTERNATIONAL NEGOTIATIONS AND TREATIES.
-This is a take so mind numbingly simplistic that it’d be banned in a sixth form debating society.
+This is a take so mind numbingly simplistic that it’d be banned in a sixth form debating tournament.

 This is so stupid.
 This might be the stupidest film I have ever seen.
 It’s a film someone could only make with the most basic understand of politics as glimpsed through Fox News.
 It could at least have the decency to be funny.
 Instead we get jokes like the following exchange between Hitler and Neville Chamberlain:

 “Und ve’ll name a concentration camp after you, think of it; Camp Auschwitz-Chamberlain.”